andreyovdev/andreyovdev/README.md

 <h1 align="center">Hi there! 👋</h1>

 <h3 align="center">
-I am a Backend Developer and Software Engineer with experience in ASP.NET and MSSQL.
+I am a Software Engineer with experience in ASP.NET and MSSQL.
 I specialize in C#, .NET Core, and MVC.
 I'm passionate about learning new technologies and continuously improving my skills.
 </h3>

 ## 📫 Contact Information